How Webhooks Work

 • Be publicly accessible over HTTPS.

-• Be able to receive POST requests.
+• Accept POST requests.

 2. Provide the Endpoint URL to BlockBee